kylechou2873/SMU-VIRT-DATA/Assignment2/README.md

 SMU VIRT DATA Assignment #2
 Kyle Chou
-Screen Shots of result and Separate VBA file in this folder

-'Copy of the code in VBA file is below
+Screen Shots of result and Separate VBA file in this folder Copy of the code in VBA file is below

+###
+Attribute VB_Name = "Module1"
 Sub assig2():
     Dim ws As Worksheet
     'iter for each row
-    Dim i As Integer
+    Dim i As Long
     'count for last row
-    Dim rowC As Integer
+    Dim rowC As Long
     'loop for each worksheet
     For Each ws In Worksheets
         rowC = ws.Range("A1", ws.Range("A1").End(xlDown)).Rows.Count